domingohui/note-hero/README.md

 # note-hero
 Note taker that takes care of formatting.
-All you have to do is to focus on.
+All you have to do is to focus on typing.